 The depot sat in this, its second location, for generations.
 This is the southeast corner of the intersection of CSX's north-south double track and the old Florida Railroad line that went in front of Brandies Hardware.
 In the 1980s, it was acquired by the historical society and underwent a $100K renovation.
 This end of the depot was built in 1881 of Victorian architecture.
 The lower opposite end was built circa 1910 and became the passenger waiting rooms and agent's office.

-Board of Directors of
+Board of Directors

-the West Nassau Historical Society
+West Nassau Historical Society

 2023-2024

-Debbie Stokes, Tracy Connors, Linda Conley
+Linda Conley

-SPECIAL THANKS TO THESE SUPPORTERS
+SPECIAL THANKS TO THESE SUSTAINING MEMBERS

-Golden Spike level
+Golden Spike Level

 Florida Power and Light